scpwiki/wikijump/ftml/ServerRoutes.md

 **`IncludeResponse`** is the object expected from the foreign server returning contents of the fetched pages.
 It is a list of `FetchedPage` objects.

 **`FetchedPage`** is the object describing one retrieved page.
 The first field, `page-ref`, describes which page it has content for.
-The second, `content`, has the data to be replaced.
+The second, `content`, has the data to be replaced, or null, if the page was not found.

-TODO! missing and page mismatches
+The number of returned pages should exactly match the order and count of the requested pages.
+Each index between the request and the response must share the same `PageRef` in the same order.

 ```json
 {